 Unafraid Since 1866 is Built on PSR’s Legacy

-1866 – Enfranchising Chinese Immigrants Ahead of the Exclusion Act
+1866 – Enfranchised Chinese Immigrants Ahead of the Exclusion Act

-1895 – Enrolling Women During the Heart of Suffrage
+1895 – Enrolled Women During the Heart of Suffrage

 1950 – Appointed Georgia Harkness, the First Female Full Professor of Theology at a U.S. Protestant Seminary